Illusory Script

 On any PC’s turn, any player can propose that all the characters retreat from the fight.
 If all players agree, they successfully retreat, carrying any unconscious or dead characters away with them.
 The party suffers a significant negative consequence within the campaign’s story.
 The point of this rule is to encourage daring attacks and to make retreating interesting on the level of story rather than tactics.

-We use the following changes from the 2024 D&D Player’s Handbook in any 2014-based game.
+We use the following rules from the 2024 D&D Player’s Handbook in any 2014-based game.

 One Spell Slot per Turn (from 2024 D&D)